Skip to main content

 Creating a partial

 The schema editor opens with a definitions section included.
-Add properties to this section in the same way as you would add properties to content types.
+Add properties to this section (see the example partial below) in the same way as you would add properties to content types.

-If you click the preview icon and then select the "Definitions" section, a preview of the definitions will be displayed.
-In this example we are added a simple "person" object with text properties for name and address.
+You can preview the definitions by clicking the preview icon and then selecting the "Definitions" section.
+In this example, we are adding a simple "person" object with text properties for name and address.

 Previewing the definition

-When you've finished adding the properties you want to add to the definition, click the "Save" button.
+When you've finished adding properties to the definition, click the "Save" button.

 Using the partial